 As they formed a small congregation, they needed to construct a simple place of worship.
 With the help of the community, they built a yurt.
 Every Sunday, a group of faithful Mongolian believers meets in the “First Yurt of the Nazarene.”
 The next year, a second yurt was constructed.

 Although Sunny and Lisa are currently on their home assignment in Korea, a Mongolian believer continues to lead the group each Sunday.
-Sunny says, “She is doing well as a disciple who disciples others.
+John says, “She is doing well as a disciple who disciples others.
 She already opened a Tuesday Bible group at her friend’s house and through this meeting three new believers come to church… all without my help!
 Wonderful!”

-Last year, the Ums were able to move from just leasing the property to purchasing it.
+Last year, the missionaries were able to move from just leasing the property to purchasing it.
 Their next step is to construct a permanent Mongolian-style building, one of the requirements for official recognition by the government.
 Also, two other Nazarene missionary couples have now joined them in Mongolia, resulting in a growing Nazarene presence in three of the nation’s major cities.

 Pray for those who are laboring to make Christlike Disciples where the Church is not yet established in the nation of Mongolia.